AlexisR1990/Alexis-Tolliver-Portfolio/Project1/RealEstate.md

 ###### [Back to home page](https://alexisr1990.github.io/Alexis-Tolliver-Portfolio/)

 ## Summary
-Using a real estate company's historical data set I analyzed relationships between the various attributes of a house and the cost of that house using R programming language.
-The goal is to predict sale prices using these factors to help the real estate company list their client's houses at a better price which could speed up the time it takes for the house to be sold.
-Below are the different attributes of the house that I using to conduct my analysis.
+Using a real estate company's historical data set I analyzed relationships between various attributes of a house and its cost using the R programming language.
+The goal was to predict sale prices based on these attributes to help the real estate company list their client's homes at optimal prices, which could expedite the selling process.
+Below are the different attributes of the houses that I used in my analysis.

 ### Variables Used
 <img width="875" alt="Screenshot 2024-08-01 at 9 18 53 AM" src="https://github.com/user-attachments/assets/7f21985f-2911-4b6d-9d57-7ce928808551">